tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/stoplight_response_info_section.png" alt="Schema section" />

-    If you move your mouse over the "Required" property, the example appears in a tooltip.
+    Note that the examples are somewhat hidden in the Preview.
+If you move your mouse over the "Required" property, the example appears as a tooltip.

 {% include random_ad2.html %}